 "Dr. Gray was awarded this prize through his work showing that cellulose crystals in water suspensions align spontaneously in a specific pattern, in turn creating unique optical properties," said Kaj Roesen, executive secretary of the MWP Foundation.
 "This discovery has extended the boundaries of the uses of forest raw material and, in doing so, has created the potential for a series of new products in the forest industry, such as applications of films in "intelligent" packaging materials, printed electronic circuits on paper, surfacing and filler materials for paper and paperboard, inks and cosmetics, and iridescent or magnetic films."

-In the photos above, Dr. Gray receives his award from H.R.
-Carl XVI Gustaf, The King of Sweden.
 On then right, he and his wife were honored the next evening at the Canadian Embassy, in Stockholm.

 If you are a student, young professional, or a mature professional, do not stop dreaming.
 We have only cracked the surface of what this great indiustry of ours has to offer.
 Who knows?
 You may be the next MWP award winner.